Judicial Law Clerk, U.S. Court of Appeals

 Nonresident Counterterrorism Fellow at Institute for the Study of War, Department of State, Obama for America

 Harvard graduate Harleen Gambhir enjoyed her time with the 2013 Hertog War Studies Program so much, she deferred her master’s program at Oxford University.
 Encouraged by program instructors Fred and Kim Kagan, Harleen decided to spend a year at the Institute for the Study of War to research ISIS and jihadist groups worldwide.
 She graduated from Harvard Law School, and continues as a Nonresident Counterterrorism Fellow at ISW.

-- HOW DID YOU FIRST HEAR ABOUT POLITICAL STUDIES?
+- HOW DID YOU FIRST HEAR ABOUT THE HERTOG FOUNDATION?
 WHY DID YOU DECIDE TO APPLY?

-- OVERALL, WHAT WAS YOUR IMPRESSION OF POLITICAL STUDIES?
+- OVERALL, WHAT IS YOUR IMPRESSION OF WAR STUDIES?

-- DO YOU THINK POLITICAL STUDIES IS BENEFICIAL FOR YOUNG PEOPLE INTERESTED IN PUBLIC SERVICE?
+- DO YOU THINK WAR STUDIES IS BENEFICIAL FOR YOUNG PEOPLE INTERESTED IN PUBLIC SERVICE?

 The War Studies Program is definitely beneficial for young people interested in public service.
 The underlying philosophy of the Program is that civilian leaders can’t make informed national security decisions without an understanding of the fundamentals of war—and that’s absolutely true.
 War Studies offers a type of education that normally isn’t available to public service-minded civilian students.

 - WHERE DO YOU SEE YOURSELF IN 10 YEARS?